Finger Lakes - Rochester, NY area

 Finger Lakes Regional Sustainability Plan Overview of program: New York Governor Andrew Cuomo established the Cleaner, Greener New York Program in 2011 to empower regions to create more sustainable communities by funding smart development practices.
 The Finger Lakes Region is partnering with public and private experts across a wide range of fields, along with community residents, to lead the development of a regional sustainability plan and to implement projects that will significantly improve the economic and environmental health of our area.
 This effort will guide integrated, sustainable solutions—from statewide investments to regional decision-making on land use, housing, transportation, infrastructure, energy, and environmental practices—to improve our quality of life.
 Six Stakeholder Groups, with approximately 500 members, were established to provide data, technical expertise and knowledge of the region to guide the development of the Plan.
 These groups were developed around the following NYSERDA defined focus areas, with the topics of Climate Change Adaptation, Governance and Greenhouse Gas (GHG) Emissions addressed in each Group: The study area for the Plan includes the following nine counties: 1.
 Genesee County 2.
 Livingston County 3.
 Monroe County 4.
 Ontario County 5.
 Orleans County 6.
 Seneca County 7.
 Wayne County 8.
 Wyoming County 9.
 Yates County

 The NewsLinks below refer to NewsLinks on the collective lakes region.
-For separate NewsLinks for each lake, go to the individual lakes pages.
+For separate NewsLinks for each lake, go to the individual lakes pages--in left column.

 - Regionally Speaking: Protecting Our Waters To offer a regional perspective, each month a member of the Finger Lakes Regional Watershed Alliance contributes an article featuring their individual lake issues, members and accomplishments.
 The Finger Lakes Regional Watershed Alliance (FLRWA) represents the interests and concerns of residents around nine of New York State’s Finger Lakes, with member organizations from Honeoye, Seneca, Otisco, Canandaigua, Conesus, Keuka, Cayuga, Owasco, and Skaneateles Lakes.
 We are also partnered with the New York State Federation of Lake Associations, the City of Rochester’s Water and Lighting Bureau, Save Our Sodus, Cornell Cooperative Extension of Yates County, and the Finger Lakes Institute.
 Our website is www.flrwa.org Origin and Purpose In 2010, nine lake and watershed organizations representing the inhabited Finger Lakes in New York State formed the Finger Lakes Regional Watershed Alliance (FLRWA).
 The Alliance represents over 10,000 individual property owners, residents and voters across the entire Finger Lakes region.
 (March 1, 2014) Happenings the monthly newsletter of the Finger Lakes Institute [more on the Finger Lakes in our area]